typo3-trainer-network/books/README.md

 This TYPO3 extension is an example for writing TYPO3 extensions.
 Is is used in the trainings provided by the TYPO3 Trainer Network.

+## Provided plugins

+This extension currently provides these plugins:

+- Books greeting (without template)
+- Books greeting (with template)

+It also provides a static TypoScript template "Books" that is required for TypoScript constants to override the defaults.

 ## License

 The code is licensed under the [Gnu General Public License V2](LICENSE).